-GATE 2025 Result Analysis - IIT Roorkee will release the GATE result analysis 2025 on March 19, 2025.
-The authority will update the GATE 2025 result analysis link on the official website, gate2025.iitr.ac.in.
-Candidates can check the result analysis of GATE 2025 to know the qualifying percentage of candidates.
-Moreover, candidates can also check the GATE qualifying marks paper-wise.
-Aspirants can check the result analysis and know what marks are required to qualify for the GATE 2025 exam.
-The authority conducted the Graduate Aptitude Test in Engineering on February 1, 2, 15 & 16, 2025.
-Detailed information regarding the GATE result 2025 analysis can be read in the article below.
-Also check: GATE 2025 Rank Predictor
+GATE 2026 Result Analysis - IIT Guwahati will declare the GATE result 2026 analysis in March 2026.
+The GATE 2026 result analysis link will be updated on the official website.
+Candidates can check the result analysis of GATE 2026 to know the qualifying percentage of candidates.
+Additionally, candidates will be able to check the GATE qualifying marks, paper-wise.
+Aspirants can refer to the result analysis and know the marks to qualify for the GATE 2026 exam.
+The authority will conduct the Graduate Aptitude Test in Engineering in February 2026.
+Detailed information regarding the GATE result 2026 analysis can be found in the article below.

-The analysis of GATE result 2025 will be available after the declaration of the exam result.
-Until the GATE 2025 result analysis is released, check the previous year analysis and get to know the status of the total qualifying candidates, pass marks and GATE score.
+The analysis of GATE result 2026 will be available after the declaration of the exam result.
+Candidates can check the previous year analysis and get to know the status of the total qualifying candidates, pass marks and GATE score.

 Previous year GATE Result Analysis